KDCube ReAct Agent

 Environment Variable Injection

 The Fargate task receives supervisor launch state through containerOverrides.environment at run_task time.
 The current Fargate path stores the exec launch payload in AWS Secrets Manager under a name like kdcube/runtime/exec-payloads/<exec_id> and passes that name as KDCUBE_EXEC_PAYLOAD_SECRET_ID.
 The task entrypoint reads it with GetSecretValue, restores the runtime env, then proc deletes the temporary secret after the task finishes.
-Platform and bundle config are shipped separately as descriptor payloads (KDCUBE_RUNTIME_*_YAML_B64), not as raw provider API-key env promotion.
-Bundle tool module paths are rewritten from host paths to container paths (/workspace/bundles/{bundle_dir}/...).
+Platform and app config are shipped separately as descriptor payloads (KDCUBE_RUNTIME_*_YAML_B64), not as raw provider API-key env promotion.
+App tool module paths are rewritten from host paths to container paths such as /workspace/bundles/{bundle_dir}/....

 Network Isolation & Unix Socket Communication